 6: Jallianwala Bagh (Punjab) – Jallianwala Bagh is known for Jallianwala Bagh

 7: Chauri Chaura (Uttar Pradesh) – Chauri Chaura is a small town in Gorakhpur district of Uttar Pradesh.
-It is famous for Chauri Chaura Incident, in which first the police killed several peaceful demonstrators and angry mob in retaliation set the police Chowki (Police Station) on fire thereby killing 22 policemen.
-Mahatma Gandhi, after Jallianwala Bagh incident called for nationwide Non-Cooperation Movement.
-Its aim was to resist British rule in India through nonviolence and Satyagraha.
-After Chauri Chaura incident Gandhi called of the movement because he thought that the movement had lost its non-violent nature.
+It is famous for Chauri Chaura Incident, in which first the police killed several peaceful demonstrators and the angry mob in retaliation set the police Chowki (Police Station) on fire thereby killing 22 policemen.
+Mahatma Gandhi, after Jallianwala Bagh incident, called for nationwide Non-Cooperation Movement.
+Its aim was to resist British rule in India through non-violence and Satyagraha.
+After Chauri Chaura incident Gandhi called off the movement because he thought that the movement had lost its non-violent nature.
 Gandhi was criticized for calling off the movement and many leaders who backed Gandhi now lost faith in him.

 8: Kakori (Uttar Pradesh) – Kakori is a small town situated in Lucknow district of Uttar

 Pradesh.
 This place is famous for Kakori Conspiracy that took place on 9th August 1925.
 Indian revolutionaries required money to carry out their activities and to create a positive image of (Hindustan Republican Association).
 They looted the train carrying money-bags belonging to the British Government Treasury.
-They looted some 8000 INR and one passenger was killed accidently making it a murder case.
-This incident shook the British Government as it was first case in history when British property was looted.
-Intense manhunt was ordered and over a period of time nearly 40 revolutionaries were arrested.
-After trial of nearly 2 years, main accused Pandit Ram Prasad Bismil, Thakur Roshan Singh, Rajendra Nath Lahiri and Ashfaqullah Khan were sentenced to death.
+They looted some 8000 INR and one passenger was killed accidentally making it a murder case.
+This incident shook the British Government as it was the first case in history when British property was looted.
+An intense manhunt was ordered and over a period of time, nearly 40 revolutionaries were arrested.
+After a trial of nearly 2 years, main accused Pandit Ram Prasad Bismil, Thakur Roshan Singh, Rajendra Nath Lahiri and Ashfaqullah Khan were sentenced to death.
 Remaining conspirators were given life sentences or long prison terms varying from 3 years to 14 years.

-9: Lahore (now in Pakistan) – City of Lahore was one of the important center of Indian Independence movement.
-Though after independence of India it became part of Pakistan but many important decision, event and activities happened in the city of Lahore.
+9: Lahore (now in Pakistan) – The City of Lahore was one of the important centers of Indian Independence movement.
+After the independence of India, Lahore became part of Pakistan but many important decision, event, and activities happened in the city of Lahore.
 Congress session of 1929 was held at Lahore and it was for the first time that Declaration of the Independence of India was passed on 31st December.
 In Lahore session, Indian National Flag (The Tricolour) was adopted as the national flag and 26th January was selected as Independence Day of India.
 Lahore also hosted many important session of Muslim League and the Two-Nation Theory by Jinnah was proposed in Lahore.
 Sardar Bhagat Singh, one of the most famous martyrs in the history of Indian independence was hanged here.

 10: Dandi (Gujrat) – Dandi is a village in Navsari district of Gujrat.
 It is famous for Dandi

 March, also known as Salt Satyagraha started by Mahatma Gandhi.
-Due to increased tax on Indians, Gandhi started Satyagraha to revolt against British.
-He used salt as a medium and said “next to air and water, salt is perhaps the greatest necessity of life.”
-Gandhi started Salt Satyagraha on 12 March 1930 from Sabarmati Ashram in Ahmedabad and after a 24 day journey of 390 km he reached Dandi to produce salt without paying tax.
-Dandi March was one of the biggest movement that started after Non-Cooperation Movement and large number of Indians joined Gandhi along his way.
-Dandi March has significant impact on changing the attitude of British and rest of the world towards Indian Independence movement.
+Due to an increased tax on Indians, Gandhi started Satyagraha to revolt against British.
+He used salt as a medium and said:“next to air and water, salt is perhaps the greatest necessity of life.”
+Gandhi started Salt Satyagraha on 12 March 1930 from Sabarmati Ashram in Ahmedabad and after a 24-day journey of 390 km, he reached Dandi to produce salt without paying tax.
+Dandi March was one of the biggest movement that started after Non-Cooperation Movement and a large number of Indians joined Gandhi along his way.
+Dandi March has a significant impact on changing the attitude of British and rest of the world towards Indian Independence movement.

-Please Like/Share this post or provide you valuable suggestion via comments.
+Please Like/Share this post or provide your valuable suggestion via comments.